SwiftedMind/Puddles/README.md

 ### Data Interfaces

 Sometimes, the View Provider needs to make a request to modify its data.
 For example, if a reload button has been tapped, or a filter or search query has changed.
-Since the Dependency Provider usually forwards the View Provider's interface without intercepting it, you can define an additional `dataInterface` that handles all actions around the data.
+Since the Data Provider usually forwards the View Provider's interface without intercepting it, you can define an additional `dataInterface` that handles all actions around the data.

 For our example, it could look like this: